docsifyjs/awesome-docsify/README.md

 - [axios-api-versioning](https://weffe.github.io/axios-api-versioning) - Add easy to manage api versioning to axios.
 - [🎓 🎨 Reading](http://www.guofei.site/reading/#/) - Reading notes of 300 awesome books (Will keep on for another 20 years).
 - [Veritone Docs](https://docs.veritone.com) - Technical docs for the aiWARE platform and MachineBox.
+- [Learn Blockchain by Code](https://book.uchaindb.com) - The code and book about learning blockchain by code. (《区块链系统实现》开源书籍及源代码仓库)

 ## Plugins